Privacy Policy

 This policy should be read in conjunction with the website's terms and conditions.

-This is the privacy policy of Botanika Uppsala AB, at brand name Botanika Rooms, Beds & Bars.
+This is the privacy policy of Botanika Uppsala AB, under the brand name Botanika Rooms, Beds & Bars.
 We are a company registered in Uppsala, Sweden under registration number 559215-7332, at Skolgatan 45, Uppsala 75232.

-Botanika is a botanical oasis in the heart of Uppsala, with a wide variety of rooms, two bars, a café, social gaming area and coworking.
+Botanika is a botanical oasis in the heart of Uppsala, with a great variety of rooms, two bars, café, social gaming area and coworking.
 Botanika is a biophilic experience for the modern traveller.
-As a service provider, we collect and process data so that we can manage your booking, handle your booking requests, improve your experience when using our website and deal with any problems you may have.
-This makes us a "controller" of your personal data.
+As a service provider, we collect and process data so that we can manage your booking, handle your booking requests, improve your experience when using our website and deal with any issues you may have.
+This makes us a 'controller' of your personal data.

-We also use third party service providers ("Partners") where we will use your personal information to book services for you.
+We also use third party service providers ("Partners") who deliver services where we will use your personal information to book services for you.
 For this activity, our Partners are also "Controllers" and this Privacy Policy covers their processing of your personal data.
-Any processing of your personal information by our Partners that is outside the above scope will be carried out in accordance with that Partner's privacy policy.
+Any processing of your personal information by our partners that is outside the above scope will be carried out in accordance with that partner's privacy policy.

-We collect and use different personal data about you for different reasons, depending on our relationship with you.
-Sometimes we receive "special categories of personal information" (which is information relating to your health, racial or ethnic origin, religious or philosophical beliefs) where you provide this to us as part of a special request for your stay.
-Where you provide us with your special category of personal information, we will use this to advise you and to help you find a service that is tailored to your needs.
+We collect and use different personal information about you for different reasons, depending on our relationship with you.
+Sometimes we receive "special categories of personal information" (which is information relating to your health, racial or ethnic origin, religious or philosophical beliefs) where you provide this to us as part of a special request about your stay.
+Where you give us your special category of personal information, we will use this to advise you and to help you find a service that is tailored to your needs.

-Where you provide personal information to us about other individuals (for example, family members or other guests staying at the accommodation), we will also verify their personal information and we are responsible for protecting their personal information and using it appropriately.
+Where you provide personal information to us about other individuals (such as family members or other guests staying in the accommodation), we will also check their personal information and we are responsible for protecting their personal information and using it appropriately.
 This policy will therefore apply to those individuals and you should refer them to this policy.

 What personal information do we collect?